micmejia/bible-dump/NKJV/Genesis/Gen 33.md

 And Leah also came near with her children, and they bowed down.
 Afterward Joseph and Rachel came near, and they bowed down.

 ###### 8
-Then Esau said, "What _do_ you _mean by_ all this company which I met?"
-And he said, "_These are_ to find favor in the sight of my lord."
+Then Esau said, "What do you mean by all this company which I met?"
+And he said, "These are to find favor in the sight of my lord."

 ###### 9
 But Esau said, "I have enough, my brother; keep what you have for yourself."